sap-tutorials/Tutorials/tutorials/hana-dbx-browse/hana-dbx-browse.md

 ## Prerequisites
 - An SAP HANA database such as SAP HANA Cloud trial or the SAP HANA, express edition that includes the SAP HANA database explorer
-- You have completed the first 3 tutorials in this mission
+- You have completed the first 3 tutorials in this group

 ## Details
 ### You will learn